DanusMinimus/snallybuckster/README.md

 ## Adding new entries to search

 If you wish to add more interesting files into the search list, simply modify **search\_unique.py** master dictionary and include your own entries to it.

+## Only works for premium+ users of GrayhatWarfare!
+Don't be cheap its just 20 bucks!